5,406 related texts · 40 related myths · Page 1 of 113

 The story of Dinah in Genesis 34 is already one of the most violent chapters in the Torah.
 The Targum Jonathan, the ancient Aramaic translation, does not soften it.
 Instead, it sha...

-Today, we’re diving into one particularly intense moment: Jacob's words about Simeon and Levi.
-It all starts with the verse: "Simeon and Levi are brothers; weapons of villainy are ...
+One particularly intense moment: Jacob's words about Simeon and Levi.
+It all starts with the verse: "Simeon and Levi are brothers; weapons of villainy are their heritage" (Genesis ...

 Levi, third son of Jacob and Leah, called his sons together when he knew his death was near.
 It had been revealed to him that he would die.
 When they gathered, he told them everyth...

 Jacob certainly did.
-Imagine this: you've just wrestled with an angel (or at least, a really tough guy who might as well have been an angel!), you're about to face your estranged b...
+You've just wrestled with an angel (or at least, a really tough guy who might as well have been an angel!), you're about to face your estranged brother who mig...

 It’s a tale filled with passion, deceit, and the raw emotions that boil within families.
 The story goes that Shechem, son of Hamor, defiled Dinah.
 When Jacob heard this news, he se...